 With a reverse mortgage, then, you don’t make payments to the lender – the lender makes payments to you.
 You also get to choose how you will receive the payments, and interest is rolled into the loan balance so that it’s not an unexpected expense.
 You also keep the title to your home, but over the life of the loan, your debt increases, and the equity decreases.

 Your home’s equity is, of course, the collateral that secures the loan.
 It’s just that you as the borrower never have to pay anything because nothing comes due till you die (in most cases if you continue to live in the home).
 At that point, your home will be sold, and the proceeds will go directly to the lender to pay off the principal, interest, insurance, and fees.
 Occasionally, heirs opt to pay off the mortgage so that they can keep the home.

-How a Reverse Mortgage Can Help Bloomfield HIlls Homeowners
+How a Reverse Mortgage Can Help Metro Detroit Michigan Homeowners

-A reverse mortgage can help Bloomfield HIlls homeowners in several ways, including providing:
+A reverse mortgage can help Metro Detroit Michigan homeowners in several ways, including providing:

 - A way to access home equity without having to sell the home

 - Those who can’t qualify for a home equity loan a way to access their home equity